Peanut Butter And Jelly Overnight Oats

 • Convenience: Perfect for meal prep and busy mornings, this easy recipe is a great way to start your day.

-• Versatility: Experiment with different flavors and toppings to create your new favorite breakfast.
+• Versatility: Experiment with different flavors of jelly and various toppings to create your new favorite breakfast.

-Use simple ingredients in a Mason jar for the best overnight oatmeal.
+Use simple ingredients in a glass jar for the best overnight oatmeal.

-• Chia Seeds: Adds texture and is rich in omega-3 fatty acids.
+• Chia seeds: Adds texture and awesome plant-based omega-3 fatty acids.

-• Peanut Butter: For that authentic peanut butter flavor, try natural creamy peanut butter or crunchy!
+• Peanut butter: For that authentic peanut butter flavor, try natural creamy peanut butter or crunchy!
+This is my favorite peanut butter (in case you were wondering).

-• Natural Sweetener: Maple syrup is the perfect sweetener for creamy overnight oats.
+• Maple syrup: Maple syrup is the perfect sweetener for PB&J overnight oats.

 Step-by-step Instructions